04 Mar Exploring Electronic Visit Verification Facts

 Option three: A DSP (direct support professional) can record manually all visit information at the start and conclusion of a visit, and then at a later time the information can be uploaded through the agency’s online portal.

 Scenario four: A DSP (direct support professional) starts or concludes a homecare visit while initially utilizing an approved device; however by the conclusion of the visit, the device is not functioning or is not available.
-The manual or Telephony option can then be utilized, which will create an exception for the portion of the visit where the ODM approved or supplied device was not operating.
+The manual or Telephony option can then be utilized, which will create an exception for the portion of the visit where the ODM-approved or supplied device was not operating.

 Exceptions Circumstances: In the event that agency personnel make errors in properly entering the start or conclusion time of visits, or if individuals mistakenly enter improper or incorrect information, an exception in the system can be created.
-These exceptions will need to be approved prior to processing of billing for the services rendered.
+These exceptions will need to be approved prior to the processing of billing for the services rendered.
 If during a visit, the patient does not feel comfortable allowing the EVV system devices to be used, then agency personnel can denote this in the documentation and decline to use the system during the visit.
-This scenario also requires an exception which will need to be cleared within the EVV portal online.
+This scenario also requires an exception that will need to be cleared within the EVV portal online.

 WHAT IF I WANT TO UTILIZE MY CHOSEN ALTERNATIVE EVV SYSTEM?

 If an agency provider already has an electronic visit verification system in place, so long as the vendor is approved by the ODM and the system meets the requirements of the mandate, this is acceptable.
-If an agency is seeking to acquire and use an EVV system outside of Sandata, Alora, or any other ODM approved vendor, the agency will need to apply through the ODM to have the system they are attempting to use approved.
+If an agency is seeking to acquire and use an EVV system outside of Sandata, Alora, or any other ODM-approved vendor, the agency will need to apply through the ODM to have the system they are attempting to use approved.
 Click here for a list of ODM EVV system Technical Specifications

 Click here for a list of ODM EVV system Business Requirements.